 Fort Frederick: Fort Frederick was built in the late 1700's by the French after they took the island from the British.
 While its history may not be particularly unique, the ruins offer a bit of intrigue, and the views from the top are fantastic.

 Glance through the following table for more information about historical sites on Grenada.

 |Carib's Leap||--||0.5 mi.
 Northwest of Central Sauteurs||Grenada|

 |Fort Frederick||--||1.0 mi.
 East of Downtown St. George||Grenada|

 |River Antoine Rum Distillery||(473) 442-7109||1.3 mi.
 East of Central Belmont||Grenada|

 |Westerhall Rum Distillery||(473) 443-5477||1.3 mi.
 Southeast of Central Petit Etang||Grenada|

-Guests will enjoy some other intriguing attractions on the island.
+Vacationers may explore some other intriguing sites to visit on the island.

-An interesting landmark worth visiting is.
-It is Bamboo, in southwestern Grenada.
+A landmark worth visiting is.
+It is True Blue Bay, in southwestern Grenada.
 Located in on St. George's University, the memorial is in honor of the 19 American soldiers who died during Operation Urgent Fury.

 |Monument||1.9 mi.
 Northwest of Central Mt.
 Gay|